-Most people reading the Nashville Statement recently published by the Council on Biblical Manhood and Womanhood (CBMW) will notice the repeated uses of the words “homosexual” and “transgender” in its fourteen articles, which might cause the reader to skip past the importance of Article 4:
+Most people reading the Nashville Statement recently published by the Council on Biblical Manhood and Womanhood (CBMW) will notice the repeated uses of the words “homosexual” and “transgender” in its fourteen articles.
+Strong opinions and visceral feelings regarding people who are LGBTQI and the church – whether the reader falls on one side of another of that discussion – might cause the reader to skip past the importance of a different set of labels found in Article 4:

 We affirm that divinely ordained differences between male and female reflect God’s original creation design and are meant for human good and human flourishing.